of the EoL farmers have contact-bound long-term relationships with companies they’re supplying to.

 The people who processed, packaged and distributed your product

 Hassan is in charge of the raw cleaning and packing machine in the processing facility of Lotus.
 Since 17 years he is working in Lotus and enjoys that work here is combined with culture program.

 Marwa has been working in the tea department of IsIs factory for more than 8 years.
 Together with her husband and two children she lives on the Sekem mother farm.

 Factory Engineer at SEKEM

 Ahmed has been working in SEKEM for four years, and lives right next to the SEKEM farm with his family.

 Distributor in SEKEM

 Abdallah has been an employee in SEKEM for over five years.
-He is responsible for distributing the finished products to stores all over Cairo.
+He is responsible for distributing the finished products all over Egypt.

 What is the True Price?